Azure/batch-shipyard/recipes/README.md

 ### [Caffe-GPU](./Caffe-GPU)
-This Caffe-GPU recipe contains information on how to Dockerize [Caffe](http://caffe.berkeleyvision.org/) GPU for use with N-Series Azure VMs.
+This Caffe-GPU recipe contains information on how to Dockerize [Caffe](http://caffe.berkeleyvision.org/) on GPUs for use with N-Series Azure VMs.

 ### [TensorFlow-CPU](./TensorFlow-CPU)
 This TensorFlow-CPU recipe contains information on how to Dockerize